joy smith foundation

 Learn More About Human Trafficking

-When we know who is most vulnerable the signs to watch for, we can all take steps to prevent it from happening.
+When we know who is most vulnerable, and the signs to watch for, we can all take steps to prevent it from happening.
 Educate yourself about the issue, how to recognize who’s at risk and how to effectively intervene when you suspect something isn’t right.

 Help spread the word - request a speaker